Guguitino/STM32N6-Audio-Low-Latency/doc/Projects overview.md

 The file tree seen in STM32CubeIDE as the same structure as the file tree under the **STM32CubeIDE** folder.
 Only CubeMX generated files are linked.

+## Debug tools

+The printf() function has been redirected to the Serial Wire Viewer (SWV) console.
+The console can be opened in the IDE in debug mode :
+- Launch debug session
+- Window $\rightarrow$ Show View $\rightarrow$ SWV $\rightarrow$ SWV ITM Data Console

 ## STM32N6_Audio_Direct_Streaming

 This is a simple application based on the example MDF_AudioRecorder to stream audio using double buffering.